MatthewKazmar/libvirt-addons/ifupdown2/interfaces.md

 ## ifupdown2
 [ifupdown2](https://github.com/CumulusNetworks/ifupdown2) is available in the apt repo on Debian and perhaps others.
 Ubuntu has to build with the Makefile.

+## Blocker
+Running ifup -a after making a modification to the config, such as VLAN tagging, removes the KVM interfaces from the bridge.
+Restarting the VM fixes the issue.
+Restarting Libvirt may also fix the issue.

 ## Custom eventually?
 I like the idea of being able to configure both Libvirt VM vids and the network itself from the same source of truth.
 Ideally, I could leave the default Ubuntu netplan config with a single admin IP then build the other config around it, perhaps as a network started Libvirt hook.